 Floating, Fitness, and Sports Training

-Carl Lewis, said to be the world's greatest athlete, used in-tank visualization techniques to prepare himself for his gold medal long jump at the 1988 Seoul Olympics: the Super Bowl champion Dallas Cowboys have been using flotation tanks since 1981 to develop the physical and psychological skills of their players; the AIS (Australian Institute of Sport) has been using tanks to train their successful Olympic squads since 1983.
+Carl Lewis, said to be the world's greatest athlete, used in-tank visualization techniques to prepare himself for his gold medal long jump at the 1988 Seoul Olympics: the Super Bowl champion Dallas Cowboys have been using floatation tanks since 1981 to develop the physical and psychological skills of their players; the AIS (Australian Institute of Sport) has been using tanks to train their successful Olympic squads since 1983.

 Peak athletic performance depends on a coordination of physical, mental and emotional skills.
 Modern training methods focus on helping the athlete to master "the inner game", to develop that cool synchrony of mind, body and emotion which is the hallmark of a champion.
 The most potent psychological technique for building up skill and confidence simultaneously is visualization.
 In the tank, an athlete can achieve the level of concentration necessary for visualization to have a dramatic impact on performance.
 This is one of the most exciting new developments in sports science.